chnanc001/uct_eee4022s/README.md

 ## Workflow followed for this final year project:

 **Camera Calibration:**

-    Intrinsic:
-    Use [OCamCalib toolbox](https://github.com/urbste/ImprovedOcamCalib) to calibrate the fisheye model camera
+   Intrinsic: Use [OCamCalib toolbox](https://github.com/urbste/ImprovedOcamCalib) to calibrate the fisheye model camera

    Extrinsic:
-   Determine checkerboard/wand points and undistort data using parameters found in the previous step Using [EasyWand](http://biomech.web.unc.edu/wand-calibration-tools/) determine the extrinsic parameters.
+   Determine checkerboard/wand points and undistort data using parameters found in the previous step.
+   Using [EasyWand](http://biomech.web.unc.edu/wand-calibration-tools/) determine the extrinsic parameters.
 Manually optimise for both wand score and reprojection error.

 **2D estimator:**